connext/documentation/docs/developers/xcall-params.md

 ### transactingAssetId

 This refers to the contract address of the asset that is meant to be bridged, including any ERC20-compliant token.
 Usually, a xapp will have a higher-level function wrapping `xcall` in which the asset address will be passed-through as an argument to allow the user to specify which asset they want to work with.
+Using `address(0)` here means the native token, of which the Connext contracts will use the wrapped version.

 ### amount